 However the general outlook for finance professionals in the UK is strong and you can be sure that wherever you build your career, you'll be handsomely remunerated.

-If you're ready to take the first leap, look at our list of accounting, tax and audit graduate schemes today.
+If you're ready to take the first leap, look at our list of accounting, tax and audit and browse graduate jobs today.